FAQ

 FAQ for coaches and teachers

-How can I best prepare my team for the competition?2024-01-03T13:53:31+01:00
+How can I best prepare my team for the competition?2025-05-03T12:18:41+02:00

 The team should first familiarize themselves with the robot without looking at the competition tasks.
 This includes the use of sensors and how the robot can best drive.
-Can it follow a black line and drive across the game field with the gyro sensor?
+Can he follow a black line and drive across the game field with the gyro sensor?
 Both are very useful skills that will certainly be needed!

 The task is then studied and the LEGO models (“objects”) belonging to the task are assembled.
 You can now consider how the robot must be designed so that it can move the objects correctly and reliably (pushing? lifting? that depends on the task!).
 The team should now construct a prototype of this robot.